 Registration fees may be prepaid by the university by sending the completed registration form to accounts payable with the Request for Travel Authorization.
 Airline tickets may be paid directly by the university when reservations are made through the contracted travel agencies.
-An amount equal to 80% of the estimated expenditures will be allowed as an advance, however, no advance less than $100 will be made.
+An amount equal to 80% of the estimated out-of-pocket expenditures will be allowed as an advance, however, no advance less than $100 will be made.

 Students traveling under individual authorizations or an employee who is responsible for disbursing all funds for student travel may be advanced 100% of the amount of the authorization.
 Students receiving cash must sign a certification statement indicating the date and the amount of cash received.
 This certification statement must accompany the Travel Claim.

 D. Payroll Deduction Authorization – Each employee receiving a permanent or temporary travel advance agrees to allow the University to recover the advance from any salary owed the employee in the event of termination of employment or failure to submit a Claim for Travel Expenses.
 This authorization is included as part of the Travel Authorization Form.
 The deduction from payroll should be used as a last resort only in the event all other efforts to collect the advance have failed.

 E. Expense Claim – Upon return, the employee should submit a Claim for Travel Expenses detailing his/her actual expenditures.
 This claim should show the total expenses incurred and show movement and detail of expenses on a daily basis.
 The advanced amount should be subtracted from this total.